Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Closing Brace Location
 ^^^^^^^^^^^^^^^^^^^^^^

-The closing brace should be on the same indent as the original function call.
+The closing brace should be on the same indent level as the original function call.

 Bad Example